ncocana/ollivanders-shop-api-rest/README.md

 Tox is a tool for automating the testing and building of Python packages across multiple environments.
 It allows you to define a set of virtual environments, each with its own Python version and dependencies, and then run a series of tests or commands against each of these environments.

-All the images that you have seen until now in this section are outputs from tox.
+All the images that you have seen until now in this section are outputs from Tox.

 ![Tox](./docs/tox.png)